gmacario/easy-genivigo/README.md

 INFO: http://192.168.99.100:8153
 ```

-The Go.CD dashboard may then be accessed by opening the displayed URL using a recent Internet browser.
+To access the Go.CD dashboard, browse `${GOCD_URL}` as shown in the console (example: http://192.168.99.100:8153) using a recent Internet browser.

-The behavior of the `runme.sh` script may be customized through some environment variables - please refer to the comments inside the script for details.

 You will also be reminded to use the following command